-It’s a fantastic source of protein.
-A typical brand carries a whopping seven grams of protein per cup, which compares to one gram for many rice or almond milks, and zero grams for coconut milk.
+Either way, soy milk offers a fantastic source of protein.
+A typical brand delivers a whopping seven grams of protein per cup, compared to just one gram for most rice or almond milks, and zero grams for coconut milk.

-Don’t believe the dairy industry’s claims that their product is a uniquely good source of calcium.
-Many soy milk brands are calcium fortified, and offer even more calcium per serving than cows’ milk.
+Don’t believe dairy industry propaganda that its product offers a uniquely good source of calcium.
+Many soy milk brands are calcium fortified, and contain even more calcium per serving than cows’ milk.

 Making Soy Milk from Scratch

 What about homemade soy milk?
-You can certainly make some, and very cheaply at that, but you might not like the results.
-That’s because commercial producers use a secret weapon that you can’t buy for your home kitchen—they own expensive equipment designed to extract denatured proteins.
+You can certainly make your own—and very cheaply at that—but you might not like the results.

-It’s not that you shouldn’t try making soy milk—only that you shouldn’t expect your stuff to taste anything like the top brands.
+It’s not that you shouldn’t try making soy milk—only that you shouldn’t expect your homemade soy milk to taste anything like the leading brands sold in grocery stores.
 So before you rush out to buy an electric soy milk maker, sample the traditional Asian-style stuff.
-You can buy this at most Asian groceries.
-Local soy milk is usually unsweetened and packaged in plastic gallon-sized jugs, and it tastes nothing like mass-market brands.
-If you don’t like how it tastes, you probably won’t be satisfied by your homemade version either.
+Most Asian groceries sell it locally made, unsweetened, and packaged in plastic gallon-sized jugs.
+It tastes nothing like mass-market brands.
+If you don’t like the flavor, you probably won’t enjoy your homemade version either.